dkozon/selenium-based-tests/README.md

 - Run OWASP ZAP installed on your environment which will be proxy for time of the tests running
 - Run it with default proxy port on 8080 (can be changed to other port)
-- While running tests from console set parameter -Ddriver=>>browserName<<ZAP for example -Ddriver=firefoxZAP
+- While running tests from console set parameter -Ddriver=>>browserName<<Proxy for example -Ddriver=firefoxProxy

 For more supported -Ddriver parameter values look onto BaseTest